Krishan-B/c-7066/docs/YAHOO_FINANCE_API_INVESTIGATION.md

 - The PRD will be reviewed for potential amendments regarding real-time expectations, L2 data, and risk acknowledgment, but this initial migration proceeds with the current PRD text.
 - The backend is capable of running Python scripts or services (e.g., via Supabase Edge Functions if they support Python, or a separate Python backend service/microservice).

-**Phase 1: Setup and Initial Integration (1-2 Weeks)**
+### Phase 1: Setup and Initial Integration (1-2 Weeks)

 1. **Environment Setup:**

    - **Action:** Ensure Python environment is set up in the backend development/deployment environment.
    - **Action:** Add `yfinance` to the project's Python dependencies (e.g., `requirements.txt`).
    - **Tooling:** `pip install yfinance`

 2. **Core Data Fetching Service Development:**

    - **Action:** Design and implement a centralized backend service/module (`MarketDataService_YFinance`) responsible for all interactions with `yfinance`.
    - **Action:** This service will encapsulate `yfinance` calls and include basic error handling (try-except blocks for network issues, `yfinance` specific errors).
    - **Key Functions to Implement initially:**
      - `get_historical_data(symbol, start_date, end_date, interval)`: For OHLCV data.
      - `get_current_quote(symbol)`: For latest price, bid, ask, volume, day's high/low, previous close.
      - `get_instrument_info(symbol)`: For fetching fundamental data, company info, 52-week H/L, etc. (maps to `ticker.info`).
      - `get_news(symbol)`: For fetching recent news articles.

 3. **Symbol Mapping:**

    - **Action:** Create a robust mapping utility to convert Trade-Pro's internal asset symbols (including the provided CFD-style symbols for indices and commodities) to the ticker symbols recognized by Yahoo Finance (e.g., `US500` -> `^GSPC`, `XAU/USD` -> `GC=F` or `XAUUSD=X`).
    - **Action:** Store these mappings in a configurable way (e.g., a JSON file or database table).

 4. **Basic Caching Layer (In-Memory or Simple File-Based for now):**

    - **Action:** Implement an initial, simple caching mechanism within `MarketDataService_YFinance` to store results of `yfinance` calls for a short duration (e.g., 1-5 minutes for quotes, longer for historical data or info that changes less frequently).
    - **Rationale:** Immediate step to reduce redundant API calls even during development.

 5. **Replace Existing Data Hooks/Services (Identify and Prioritize):**
    - **Action:** Identify all current code sections using Alpha Vantage, Finnhub, or Polygon.io (as mentioned in the original Gap Assessment - `useMarketData.ts` etc.).
    - **Action:** Prioritize replacing data fetching for a few key areas first (e.g., displaying stock prices on a watchlist, showing a basic chart for a single stock) to use the new `MarketDataService_YFinance`.

-**Phase 2: Comprehensive Data Integration & Advanced Mitigation (3-4 Weeks)**
+### Phase 2: Comprehensive Data Integration & Advanced Mitigation (3-4 Weeks)

 1. **Full Asset Class Integration:**

    - **Action:** Systematically update all parts of the application (charts, portfolio valuation, trading interface, analytics) to use `MarketDataService_YFinance` for all asset classes (Stocks, Indices, Commodities, Forex, Crypto) as per the defined symbol mappings.
    - **Action:** Ensure all PRD-required data points (where available from Yahoo) are fetched and displayed.

 2. **Robust Caching System:**

    - **Action:** Design and implement a more sophisticated caching solution (e.g., Redis, Memcached, or Supabase database caching if suitable).
    - **Action:** Define appropriate cache TTLs (Time-To-Live) for different data types (e.g., quotes: 1-15 mins depending on market activity/delay acceptance; historical data: 24 hours; instrument info: daily or weekly).
    - **Action:** Implement cache invalidation strategies where necessary.

 3. **Request Throttling and Queuing Mechanism:**

    - **Action:** Implement a request scheduler/manager in the backend to control the rate of outgoing calls to `yfinance`.
    - **Action:** Enforce limits (e.g., configurable max requests per second/minute) to stay well below suspected Yahoo Finance rate limits (e.g., aim for <1 request per second on average, burst carefully).
    - **Action:** Implement a queue for pending requests if the rate limit is approached.

 4. **Advanced Error Handling and Retry Logic:**

    - **Action:** Enhance error handling in `MarketDataService_YFinance` to specifically identify potential rate limit errors (e.g., HTTP 429, 403, or specific `yfinance` exceptions indicating data fetch failures).
    - **Action:** Implement exponential backoff and retry mechanisms for transient errors or suspected rate limiting.
    - **Action:** Log all API errors and retry attempts for monitoring.

 5. **Configuration Management:**

    - **Action:** Make API call parameters, cache settings, rate limits, and retry logic configurable (e.g., via environment variables or a configuration file).

 6. **Historical Data Backfilling Strategy (Optional, if needed beyond `yfinance` limits):**
    - **Action:** If longer intraday history is absolutely critical (and PRD isn't changed), investigate strategies for _gradually_ collecting and storing intraday data over time.
 This is complex and may not be fully achievable due to `yfinance` limitations on deep intraday history.
    - **Focus:** Primarily rely on daily data for long-term history as it's more robustly available via `yfinance`.

-**Phase 3: Testing, Optimization, and Documentation (2-3 Weeks)**
+### Phase 3: Testing, Optimization, and Documentation (2-3 Weeks)

 1. **Thorough Testing:**

    - **Action:** Test data fetching for all asset classes and symbols on the PRD list.
    - **Action:** Verify data accuracy against Yahoo Finance website itself (spot checks).
    - **Action:** Test error handling, caching, and rate limiting mechanisms under simulated load (where possible without actually spamming Yahoo).

 2. **Performance Optimization:**

    - **Action:** Optimize frontend and backend data handling to minimize unnecessary requests and efficiently use cached data.
    - **Action:** Analyze response times for data display.

 3. **User Disclaimers and UI Updates:**

    - **Action:** Implement clear UI disclaimers regarding data source (Yahoo Finance), potential delays (e.g., "Data delayed by up to 15-20 minutes"), and that the platform is for simulation purposes only.
    - **Action:** Ensure UI gracefully handles situations where data might be temporarily unavailable.

 4. **Monitoring and Alerting (Basic):**

    - **Action:** Set up basic logging and monitoring for the health of `MarketDataService_YFinance`, focusing on API error rates and cache performance.
    - **Action:** Consider alerts for high failure rates, which might indicate `yfinance` library issues or Yahoo API changes.

 5. **Documentation:**
    - **Action:** Document the `MarketDataService_YFinance` architecture, caching strategy, rate limiting approach, and known limitations.
    - **Action:** Update any relevant sections of the project's technical documentation.
    - **Action:** Prepare a list of PRD sections that are impacted by the limitations of Yahoo Finance (e.g., real-time definition, L2 data, intraday history depth) for discussion with stakeholders.

-**Contingency Planning:**
+### Contingency Planning

 - **`yfinance` Breakage:** Be prepared for `yfinance` to break if Yahoo changes its website/API.
 Monitor the `yfinance` library's GitHub repository for issues and updates.
 Have a plan for how the application will behave if data becomes unavailable (e.g., display cached data with warnings, temporarily disable trading features).
 - **Persistent Rate Limiting/Blocking:** If the application consistently gets blocked by Yahoo despite mitigation efforts, this will necessitate an urgent re-evaluation of the data source strategy (i.e., moving to a paid provider sooner than planned).